-The right to privacy and data protection is paramount and organizations are becoming more aware of the rights of individuals, especially since the GDPR.
+The right to privacy and data protection is paramount and organisations are becoming more aware of the rights of individuals, especially since the GDPR.
 Businesses who store information are now obliged to state exactly how any personal information stored will be used and shared with third parties.

 - The nature of the personal data to be collected and stored.